sberl/supersid/docs/SuperSIDonRaspi3.md

 Viewer can be either text or tk.
 Text is a basic text display.
 The tk parameter will display the spectrograph which is useful in positioning the antenna for the strongest signals.

+Once you are confident that you are reliably collecting good data (with a recognizable sunrise signature) you can begin to FTP data to Stanford.
-In the [FTP] section of supersid.cfg, set “automatic_upload” to yes if you wish to send your data to Stanford.
-Add the stations that you wish to send under “call_signs”.
+In the [FTP] section of supersid.cfg, set “automatic_upload” to yes and add the stations that you wish to send under “call_signs”.
 Separate the stations with commas without spaces.
 The file to be sent must be in supersid_format - one file for all stations.
-Using “log_format=both_extended” in the supersid.cfg file will create a file in supersid_format and also a file for each station in sid_format.
+Using “log_format=both_extended” in the supersid.cfg file will create the necessary file in supersid_format and also a file for each station in sid_format.
 The sid_format files can be useful if a plot file of an individual station is desired.
 The supersid.cfg file uses the /home/pi/tmp directory to store the files to be sent via ftp.
-Sending the ftp is accomplished by the program ftp_to_stanford.py Crontab can be used to run the program at a specific time each day.
+Sending the ftp is accomplished by the program ftp_to_stanford.py
+Using the following procedure, crontab can be used to run the program at a specific time each day.
 In a terminal window create a script in the /home/pi directory by typing nano ftp_stanford.sh   The script should contain the following:

 #!/bin/bash